 Lindsey spent three months traveling in Southeast Asia, where she volunteered with students in schools throughout the region.
 Lindsey is passionate about helping others and improving the quality and availability of education for children.

 Kait Steele is the Director of Field Operations for 826 National.
 Kait was a founding member of 826CHI, serving as the organization’s first Programs Coordinator and later as its Director of Education.
 During her seven-year tenure in Chicago, Kait played a key role in program and curriculum development, some of which is featured in the 826 National publication Don’t Forget to Write.
 Prior to joining the 826 community, Kait taught creative writing and wrote development and communications materials at the Woodstock School located in the foothills of the Indian Himalayas.
 Kait holds a BA in English/Creative Writing from Northwestern University with an emphasis in poetry.

-Cooper Dinning is the Salesforce and IS Administrator for 826 National.
+Cooper Dinning is the Salesforce Administrator and Development Assistant for 826 National.
 Cooper received his undergraduate and graduate degrees, along with his teaching credential, from the University of California, Berkeley.
 Serving as an elementary school teacher for three years, Cooper soon discovered 826 Valencia, an organization that shared his passion for education and creative writing.
 He interned with the Development Team and assisted in field trips and after-school tutoring at 826 Valencia before joining the National team.